Hannibal (2001 film): Development

 The Silence of the Lambs, based on the 1988 novel by Thomas Harris, was released in 1991 to critical and commercial success, winning five Academy Awards.
 Harris spent several years writing a sequel novel; Silence of the Lambs director Jonathan Demme expressed interest in developing a film adaptation when the novel was complete.

 The film rights to the Lecter character were owned by producer couple Dino De Laurentiis and Martha De Laurentiis.
-After producing the first Lecter film, Manhunter, in 1986, they allowed Orion Pictures to produce The Silence of Lambs free without their involvement.
+After producing the first Lecter film, Manhunter, in 1986, they allowed Orion Pictures to produce The Silence of the Lambs free without their involvement.
 When The Silence of the Lambs became a success, the couple became eager for a new Lecter novel they could adapt.
 After a lengthy wait, De Laurentiis received a call from Harris telling him he had finished the novel and De Laurentiis purchased the rights for a record $10 million.

 In April 1999, the Los Angeles Times reported that the budget for an adaptation of Hannibal could cost as much as $100 million.
 It speculated that both Jodie Foster and Anthony Hopkins would receive $15 million each to reprise their roles and that Demme would receive $5 million to $19 million.
 Mort Janklow, Harris's agent at the time, told the Los Angeles Times that Foster, Hopkins, and Demme would soon receive manuscripts of the novel, claiming it would make an unbelievable film.
-The novel sold out of its initial 1.6 million print run in the 1999, and went on to sell millions of copies.
+The novel sold out of its initial 1.6 million print run in 1999, and went on to sell millions of copies.

 Demme declined the invitation to direct, as he reportedly found the material lurid and too gory.
 In the 2010 Biography Channel documentary Inside Story: The Silence of the Lambs, Demme said: "Tom Harris, as unpredictable as ever, took Clarice and Dr. Lecter's relationship in a direction that just didn't compute for me.
 And Clarice is drugged up, and she's eating brains with him, and I just thought, 'I can't do this.'"
 De Laurentiis said of Demme's decision to decline: "When the pope dies, we create a new pope.
 Good luck to Jonathan Demme.
 Good-bye."
 He later said that Demme felt he could not make a sequel as good as The Silence of the Lambs.